 The course, which lies a few miles north of Praia d’El Rey’s existing eighteen, designed by Cabell Robinson, occupies a dramatic piece of terrain, atop sea cliffs over the Atlantic.
 The ocean is in view from all 18 holes.

 Dye said that the site was only partially sandy, necessitating capping a number of holes with mined sand.
-Highlights include the par three fifth, a shorter than usual version of the Redan template, with a green that slopes severely from back to front and the epic par five seventh, where golfers drive from a high tee down to a rolling fairway whose contours conceal a Hell’s Half Acre type of hazard that must be carried with the second shot if one hopes to get home in regulation figures.
+Highlights include the par three fifth, a shorter than usual version of the Redan template, with a green that slopes severely from front to back and the epic par five seventh, where golfers drive from a high tee down to a rolling fairway whose contours conceal a Hell’s Half Acre type of hazard that must be carried with the second shot if one hopes to get home in regulation figures.

 Dye and her construction team – led by Benjamin Neves da Silva of Portuguese contractor ProGolf – managed to build the golf course while leaving much of the indigenous scrub vegetation intact.
 This adds to the property’s beauty, but does mean that missing a fairway into the scrub is a likely lost ball.
 There are other areas that had to be disturbed, and these have mostly been left as exposed sand.